 9) I let go and I let God.
 This mantra is about surrendering outcomes, knowing that our highest good is always available to us if we can loosen our grip and drop the resistance.
 If the word ‘God’ offends you in any way or your mind wants to argue about what it means, choose another one that you are comfortable with.
 Such as, “I let go and let the Universe take over”.
 The cool thing about this mantra is that even though it seems simplistic, it can bring relief and calm to the mind.
-First, the mind is released from the burden of trying to figure a way to your desired outcome.
+The mind is released from the burden of trying to figure a way to your desired outcome.
 With that pause, it becomes open to a stream of possibilities.

 If you had done something wrong that hurt someone or you’ve been wronged but do not wish to carry that energy forward (it reduces our manifesting power!), this is a great one to repeat.
 I like putting my hand on my heart to solidify my intention.
 You may get tears, let them come.
 It’s part of the healing and letting go.
 Let them cleanse you.
 Even though the original procedure is a long ceremony done with a witness (preferably with a healer), the short version of this healing tradition can start opening the gates of forgiveness.

 11) The roads are clear and the doors are open.
 This one came to me during one of my meditations.
 I pictured open doors and clear roads in my mind.
-It felt really good, positive, and freeing.
+Visualize yourself walking through those open door.
 Imagine a cool, minty breeze on your body as you say this.
 It speeds it up.